renatoxm/gatsbyshowcase/README.md

 - `pnpm type-check` — Validate code using TypeScript compiler.
 - `pnpm lint` — Runs ESLint for all files in the `src` directory.
 - `pnpm format` — Runs Prettier for all files in the `src` directory.
-- `pnpm test` — Run tests with Vitest.
+- `pnpm test` — Run tests with Jest.
 - `pnpm test:watch` — Run tests on watch mode.

 ### Path Mapping